im360noscope/reminders-tool/README.md

 # Reminders
 A reminders app for the Light Phone III.

 Organize tasks into lists, add due dates and times, check things off as you go, and get notified when it matters.

+> [!WARNING]
+> This v2.0 version is a native rewrite using the Light SDK as well.
+It also uses a new package ID.
+This means installing from scratch works great, and updating is... _(trails off mumbling)_

+> Here's what I recommend BEFORE UPDATING:
+> 1. Current Reminders app: Go to settings > Backup & Restore > manually export a backup file
+> 2. Website: import that backup file
+> 3. Now your tasks are safely synced with your account before you even update the app.

 ---